MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-azure-synapse-analytics.md

 ## Prerequisites in Azure
 * You have an active Azure Subscription

-* If using a new Azure Data Lake Storage Gen2 account, the service principal for Audience Insights needs to be assigned **Storage Blob Contributor** permissions.
+* If using a new Azure Data Lake Storage Gen2 account, the service principal for Audience Insights and the user needs to be assigned **Storage Blob Contributor** permissions.
 Learn more on [how to connect to an Azure Data Lake Storage Gen2 account with an Azure service principal for audience insights](https://docs.microsoft.com/en-us/dynamics365/customer-insights/audience-insights/connect-service-principal)

-* On Synapse workspace, the service principal for Audience Insights needs to be assigned needs **Reader** permissions.
+* On Synapse workspace, the service principal for Audience Insights needs to be assigned **Reader** permissions.
 Learn more on [How to set up access control for your Synapse workspace](https://docs.microsoft.com/en-us/azure/synapse-analytics/security/how-to-set-up-access-control)

 * On Synapse workspace api, the first party app needs **Admin** role assigned.
 Learn more on [How to set up access control for your Synapse workspace](https://docs.microsoft.com/en-us/azure/synapse-analytics/security/how-to-set-up-access-control)